 Portions are important too.
 If a person were to eat hominy as its own meal, a mere 100 grams would probably not be very filling.
 Double that serving size, and those trying to remain keto are already more than halfway to their carbohydrate limit!

 Dieters should also note that hominy is a processed food.
 It’s made from corn and undergoes a process called nixtamalization to strip the grain into a more digestible form.
 It often goes on to be canned or turned into cornmeal for tortillas or dough.
-Research suggests ultra processed foods can be linked to higher rates of cardiovascular disease, stroke, and depression as well as weight gain and obesity.3 So dieters may be better off sticking to unprocessed whole foods like vegetables instead.
+Research suggests ultra processed foods can be linked to higher rates of cardiovascular disease, stroke, and depression as well as weight gain and obesity.5 So dieters may be better off sticking to unprocessed whole foods like vegetables instead.

-Is Pozole Without Hominy Keto Friendly?
+Keto-Friendly Pozole Without Hominy

 Pozole is an incredibly tasty Mexican soup, traditionally made from a number of vegetables and a protein of choice.
 But unfortunately, pozole with hominy is not keto friendly and should be avoided by those undergoing this type of diet.